LOADING . . . PLEASE WAIT

 Hooded Eyes

-Hooded eyes are a common sign of ageing and appear when excess skin creases and folds over the lid (due to the lowering of the brow), which...
+Hooded eyes are a common sign of ageing and appear when excess skin creases and folds over the lid, which makes the eyelid appear smaller...

 Read More